 Alix Freedman is the Global Editor, Ethics and Standards for Reuters.
 Prior to joining Reuters in 2011, Alix was Deputy Managing Editor and Page One Editor at The Wall Street Journal.
 Before that, she oversaw ethics and standards of high-impact stories in the paper and on the Dow Jones newswires.
 Alix was awarded the Pulitzer Prize in 1996 for her investigative reporting on the tobacco industry, and has been honored with other accolades, including the George Polk Award and two Gerald Loeb Awards.

-Hendrik Hertzberg, an editor and staff writer at The New Yorker since 1992, is editorial director of Type Media Center (formerly The Nation Institute).
+Hendrik Hertzberg has been a staff writer at The New Yorker since 1992.
 He served as the chief White House speechwriter under President Jimmy Carter, did two four-year stints as editor of The New Republic, and is the author of Politics: Observations & Arguments and ¡Obamanos!
 He is a three-time winner of (and six-time finalist for) the National Magazine Award.

-Harold Meyerson is the executive editor of The American Prospect and formerly a weekly op-ed columnist for The Washington Post, writing chiefly on politics.
+Harold Meyerson is the editor at large of The American Prospect and formerly a weekly op-ed columnist for The Washington Post, writing chiefly on politics.
 He is a frequent guest on television and radio talk shows, and author of Who Put The Rainbow in The Wizard of Oz?, a biography of Broadway lyricist Yip Harburg.

-Katrina vanden Heuvel is Editor and Publisher of The Nation.
+Katrina vanden Heuvel is Editorial Director and Publisher of The Nation.
 She is a frequent commentator on US and international politics for ABC, MSNBC, CNN and PBS.
 Her articles have appeared in The Washington Post, The Los Angeles Times, The New York Times and The Boston Globe.
 She writes a weekly web column for The Washington Post.
 She is the author of several books, including The Change I Believe In: Fighting for Progress in The Age of Obama.
 She is a recipient of Planned Parenthood’s Maggie Award for her journalism, and the National Women’s Political Caucus 2013 EMMA Award for her piece “Women for Paid Sick Days.”